UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m3-reflection.md

   - Potential improvements: Update the selection tool to use "YYYY-MM" and/or "YYYY" formats instead of the "YYYY-MM-DD" format.

-## 4. Inspiration from Peers
+## 4. Inspiration from Peers (Challenging)

-# FIXME: to be filled
+Inspired by other groups, we've enhanced the aesthetics of our dashboard.
+The dashboards of Groups 22, 20, and 16 are neat and user-friendly, and from them, we learned to make the header more prominent, organize components more neatly using cards, and make the overall color scheme more thematic.